-Impact on PPE Markings/Labelling
+Impact On PPE Markings/Labelling

-A product's compliance with CE will not suddenly expire at the end of 2021 due to introducing the new UKCA requirements.
+A product's compliance with CE did not suddenly expire at the end of 2021 due to introducing the new UKCA requirements.
 In fact, CE markings will continue to be recognised in Great Britain until June 30th 2023.

-Impact on Medical Devices
+Impact On Medical Devices